-Here I’m discussing the case when the more valuable piece is the king.
+Here I’m discussing the case where the more valuable piece is the king.

-This is a position in which black king is checkmated and here’s why.
+This is a position in which the black king is checkmated and here’s why.

-Black king is attacked by the white queen.
-And it can’t move away to get out of threat because there are no safe squares available.
+The black king is attacked by the white queen.
+And it can’t move away to get out of the threat because there are no safe squares available.

-Neither any other piece can be placed between it and the white queen.
+Neither another piece can be placed between it and the white queen.